-Emirates To Launch Third Daily Service To Nairobi, Helping Unlock Inbound Tourism Growth
+Emirates to launch third daily service to Nairobi, helping unlock inbound tourism growth

 In recent months, Emirates has been operating its double daily flights at a healthy seat factor, underlining the growing demand for air travel.
-The third daily service, operated on a three-class Boeing 777, will boost Emirates' capacity and provide more access to the airline's world-class product and services, including its First Class cabins, which Emirates exclusively operates in and out of the city.
+The third daily service, operated on a three-class Boeing 777, wil’ boost Emirates’ capacity and provide more acc’ss to the airline’s world-class product and services, including its First Class cabins, which Emirates exclusively operates in and out of the city.

 The new flight schedule has been optimised for connectivity with key flights operated by Kenya Airways, enabling seamless onward travel to top regional destinations such as Rwanda, Kilimanjaro in Tanzania, Mozambique and Burundi.
 Since signing the agreement in 2023, over 31,000 passengers have benefited from the interline partnership between the two airlines, with a near 50/50 split of bookings, highlighting the mutual benefits for both Emirates and Kenya Airways customers.